 The Secure Boot feature is applicable if supported by your Operating System.

 If your Operating System is not supporting Secure Boot, the system will hang when starting the Operating System.

 Parameter Description System Mode Displays if the system is in User mode or Setup mode.
 Secure Boot Enable/ Disable the Secure Boot function.
 Options available: Enabled, Disabled.
 Default setting is Disabled .
 Secure Boot Mode ^(Note) Secure Boot requires all the applications that are running during the booting process to be pre-signed with valid digital certificates.
 This way, the system knows all files being loaded before the Operating System loads to the login screen have not been tampered with.
 When set to Standard, it will automatically load the Secure Boot keys form the BIOS databases.
 When set to Custom, you can customize the Secure Boot settings and manually load its keys from the BIOS database.
 Options available: Standard, Custom.
-Default setting is Custom .
+Default setting is Standard .
 Restore Factory Keys Forces the system to user mode and installs factory default Secure Boot key database.
-Reset To Setup Mode Press [Enter] to reset the system mode to Setup mode.
+Reset To Setup Mode Reset the system to Setup Mode.